srl-labs/containerlab/docs/cmd/generate.md

 If during the deployment of a large scaled lab you see errors about max number of opened files reached, limit the max workers with this flag.

 #### file
-With `--file` flag its possible to save the generated topology definition in a file by a given path.
+With `--file` flag it's possible to save the generated topology definition in a file by a given path.

 #### node-prefix
 With `--node-prefix` flag a user sets the name prefix of every node in a lab.